Air Force family from North Dakota died in Montana crash

 Anthony and Chelsi Dean were natives of Caldwell, Idaho, and lived in Manvel, North Dakota, after being assigned to the Grand Forks air base where Anthony Dean worked as an RQ-4 Global Hawk crew chief.

-The Montana Highway Patrol discovered the crash scene Saturday after searching for the missing family since Thanksgiving.
+The Montana Highway Patrol discovered the crash scene Friday night after searching for the missing family since Thanksgiving.
 The patrol says their Toyota 4Runner went off Interstate 94 near Huntley, Montana.

 Most Read Nation & World Stories